Build a Custom MCP Client

 For SSE responses:

-• collect data: lines until a blank line
+• Collect all data: lines until a blank line.

-• parse the collected event data as JSON
+• Parse the combined event data as JSON.

-• continue until you receive the final JSON-RPC response
+• Continue until the final JSON-RPC response is received.

-Always check for a JSON-RPC error object, even when the HTTP status is 200.
+Always check for a JSON-RPC error object, even when the HTTP status is 200 OK.

 Troubleshooting

 DCR returns 401 or 403The registration endpoint may require additional authorization.
-Contact Demandbase.
+Contact Demandbase Support.

-Token exchange returns invalid_grantThe code may be expired, already used, or paired with a different redirect URI or PKCE verifier.
-Restart login.
+Token exchange returns invalid_grantThe authorization code may be expired, already used, or associated with a different redirect URI or PKCE verifier.
+Restart the login flow.

-MCP request returns 401Refresh the access token or sign in again.
+MCP request returns 401Refresh the access token or authenticate again.

 Production Checklist